VandyHacks/vaken/CONTRIBUTING.md

 ### Testing

 We use Jest for testing.
 Snapshot testing is mostly for frontend, while mocking is preferable for backend.

 Our local jest tests use the `--only-changed` option, which runs tests only for files that are actually changed, to speed up testing.
 NOTE: the CI will run all the tests regardless.

+Jest configs are split using projects into specific backend and frontend configurations (see [./jest.config.js](./jest.config.js))

 Running tests
 ```bash